 In the Circle Apartments there are the following spaces:

 - (17) 4-person apartments with single rooms

 - (30) 4-person apartments

 If all apartments are not selected by the end of the first apartment selection, a second selection may be offered, which will be eligible for all current students, including sophomores.

-Students who cannot find an apartment at selection, will have the opportunity to participate in the summer wait list.
+Students who cannot find an apartment at selection will have the opportunity to participate in the summer wait list.

-Juniors and Seniors will have the opportunity to squat in their current single rooms.
+Juniors and Seniors will have the opportunity to retain in their current single rooms.
 Additionally, juniors and seniors will have first priority to live in single rooms in any non-FYRE buildings.
 Only Juniors and Seniors can select singles in the upper year buildings.
 Please see Important Dates for selection dates.

 Specialty Area Selection